canidhi122021-Ahmedabad/canidhiahmedabad.github.io/README.md

 # canidhiahmedabad.github.io
-This repository hosts my professional website built with GitHub Pages.
-It showcases my expertise in taxation, accounting, GST, compliance, and financial reporting.
-The site is designed to provide clear information about my skills, experience, and professional services for clients and recruiters.
+I am a finance and taxation professional with experience in accounting, GST compliance support, income tax documentation, and financial reporting.
+This website is intended to share my professional background, skills, and learning journey for informational and profile purposes only.